 In many marriages, one parent is more actively involved than the other.

-It could be because one parent works while the other stays home or because of parenting styles.
+It could be because one parent works while the other stays home or parenting styles.

-Regardless, one parent tends to fade into the background if the other is more domineering and particular about rules, penalties, etc.
+Regardless, one parent tends to fade into the background if the other is more authoritative and particular about rules, penalties, etc.

 It gives both parents a chance to have one-on-one time with their kids.
 You can get to know your children on a deeper, more individual level, and vice versa.